kaltura/DeveloperPortalDocs/documentation/Web-Video-Player/web-video-player-intro.md

-temp
+---
+layout: page
+title: Introduction to Kaltura's Web Player
+weight: 401
+---

-## Introduction
+## Overvew

-The Kaltura Player leads the industry in flexibility, ease of customization, plug-in offerings and loading speed (most players display in 1 second or less).
+Kaltura's Web Player leads the industry in flexibility, ease of customization, plug-in offerings and loading speed (most players display in 1 second or less).
 All features are supported for both HTML5 and Flash with the same configuration, which makes feature intergration across platforms simple and easy.

 <iframe src="http://cdnapi.kaltura.com/p/243342/sp/24334200/embedIframeJs/uiconf_id/20540612/partner_id/243342?iframeembed=true&playerId=kaltura_player&entry_id=1_sf5ovm7u&flashvars[streamerType]=auto" width="560" height="395" allowfullscreen webkitallowfullscreen mozAllowFullScreen frameborder="0"></iframe>

-Here are some of the key advantages of the Kaltura Player:
+Here are some of the key advantages of the Kaltura Web Player:

 ### Easy to Implement